Behind Obama's budget proposals, a gloomy view of the future

 "In the 21st century, real GDP growth in the United States is likely to be slower than it was in earlier eras," the budget proposal says.

-Obama's $3.99 trillion (2.65 trillion pounds) budget plan for fiscal 2016 would mark a spending increase of about $240 billion from the current year.
+Obama's $3.99 trillion budget plan for fiscal 2016 would mark a spending increase of about $240 billion from the current year.

 The economic vision presented in the plan is all-the-more pessimistic given that it incorporates the impact of higher spending on infrastructure and education, as well as overhauls of tax and immigration laws.
 Many of those proposals are unlikely to pass the Republican-controlled Congress.